-The Bwana knew only legends that came from the canine of the most fearsome and legendary predator, but the Abantu and Mantel had never seen such a vicious tooth: as long as one's hand, slightly curved, now streaked with red.
+The Bwana told stories of the most fearsome and legendary predator, but the Abantu and Mantel had never seen such a vicious tooth: as long as one's hand, slightly curved, now streaked with red.

 Uta lifted the necklace high so that everyone could see and said in his commanding voice, "Eku kaleni-yana."